 The proposed project(s) should be in research areas supported by the current COBRE, IDeA-CTR, IDeA co-funded R01s and R15s, ISPCTN, CTSA or NARCH awards.

 No. However, since this is a 1-year supplement with a limited budget ($120,000 direct cost), a focused collaborative project rather than multiple collaborative projects is encouraged.

 Yes.
 Please refer to the answer in the previous question.

 No. This supplement supports efforts/activities/services specific to the collaborative project(s) proposed.

 No. Participation by students from INBRE partner institutions is required.
-Although participation by students from research-intensive institutions is allowed, it does not meet the requirement.
+Although participation by students from non-PUI institutions is allowed, it does not meet the requirement.

 Yes, investigators will be allowed to charge appropriate time and effort.